+FFS: whether it is applied to the case that only when UE is configured with “fdmed-Reception-Multicast”.

 Note: Whether the Type-1 codebook for multicast includes the HARQ-ACK bits for the G-RNTI with HARQ-ACK disabled by RRC signalling is separately discussed.